populationgenomics/cpg-infrastructure/README.md

 There are 4 places where group memberships are stored:

-- In the Google / Azure groups themselves, we DON'T expand nested group members
+- In the Google groups themselves, we DON'T expand nested group members
 - Cached in a blob in a _members cache_ location.
 This bucket is created in the `CPGInfrastructure` driver, and exported into an infra config, and a pulumi export.
 - Provided to metamist as it uses its own [inbuilt groups](https://github.com/populationgenomics/metamist/pull/568) to manage permissions.
 - Provided to Hail batch as it uses its own billing projects to manage access.